Linguistic relativity and the color naming debate: Anna Wierzbicka and universals of visual semantics

 With regard to 1), she states that "the basic point ... is that, in many languages, one cannot ask the question, 'What color is it?'"
 The assumption oscillates between two versions: on the one hand she argues that languages with no superordinate word for color simply do not have minimal color terms.
 On the other hand, she argues that even if one contests the first point (i.e., agree that languages that lack a word for color still have color terms), the fact that one cannot ask the question she posits (above) means that color is not a salient semantic domain in these languages.
-In the structure of her Natural Semantic Metalanguage, color does not constitute a semantic "primitive", though she argues for many others cross-linguistically.
+In the structure of her Natural Semantic Metalanguage, color does not constitute a semantic "primitive", though she argues for multiple others cross-linguistically.
 (For more on the NSM related to color terms, see Theoretical Linguistics 29:3.)

 Pitchford and Mullen: The developmental acquisition of basic colour terms

 This study compares the evolutionary model of color terms of Berlin and Kay to the acquisition of color terms in children (something which has been thought to lag behind other lexical acquisitions).
 Their study proceeds to three main questions: